-Initialises a OLED display using the SSD1306 controller with an I^2C interface.
+Initialises a OLED display using the SSD1306 controller with an I2C interface.
 This supports 128 32 resolution.

-SSD1963 Based LCD Displays
+SSD1963 Based LCD Panels

-In addition to the SPI based controllers the PicoMite supports colour LCD displays using the SSD1963 controller.
+In addition to the SPI and I^2C based controllers the PicoMite supports LCD displays using the SSD1963 controller as illustrated below.

 These use a parallel interface, are available in sizes from 4.3" to 9" and have better specifications than the smaller displays.
-Typically they cost about US\$30 for the 4.3" version to US\$50 for the 7" version.
 All these displays have an SD card socket which is fully supported by MMBasic on the PicoMite.

-On eBay you can find suitable displays by searching for the controller name (SSD1963).
+On eBay you can find suitable displays by searching for the controller's name (SSD1963).

 Because the SSD1963 controller uses a parallel interface the PicoMite can transfer data much faster than an SPI interface resulting in a very quick screen update.

 These displays are also much larger, have more pixels and are brighter.
 MMBasic drives them using 24-bit true colour for a full colour rendition (16 million colours).